How often do CVRP program requirements change?

 - Updated IRS tax forms were released for use starting with the 2019 tax year.
 As a result, CVRP updated the Implementation Manual to reflect these changes.
-This update includes the specific line numbers that the Administrator will review beginning with applications submitted on or after April 16th, 2020 on the updated IRS Form 1040, and the new IRS Form 1040: Schedule 1.
+This update includes the specific line numbers that the Administrator will review beginning with applications submitted using the 2019 tax year on the updated IRS Form 1040, and the new IRS Form 1040: Schedule 1.

 December 3rd, 2019: With an increasing program demand that exceeds the current program budget, the California Air Resources Board approved changes to ensure that this year’s funding allocation provides a meaningful incentive to encourage EV purchases while maintaining a program that is viable for a longer portion of the upcoming year.